Developer-DAO/developer-dao-dot-com/README.md

 The DAO operates inside our [discord server](https://discord.gg/ASjBPJuNhS).
 To gain access to this server you need to own a [Devs for Revolution](https://opensea.io/collection/devs-for-revolution) NFT.
 The contract for purchasing one [can be found on etherscan.io](https://etherscan.io/address/0x25ed58c027921e14d86380ea2646e3a1b5c55a8b#writeContract).
 If you're not sure how to mint an NFT, [check out this how-to article](https://jonkuperman.com/how-to-join-developer-dao/) by @jkup.

 Whilst there is no charge for the NFT you will have to pay a "gas fee" for the Ethereum Blockchain network in order to mint one.
-This fee can range wildy from about $40 up to and over $400 at peak times.
-You can check current gas fee uisng the [Etherum gas price tracker](https://etherscan.io/gastracker).
+This fee can range wildly from about $40 up to and over $400 at peak times.
+You can check current gas fee using the [Ethereum gas price tracker](https://etherscan.io/gastracker).
 If the fee is high you may want to wait and come back later.

 That said, there is a limited supply of NFT's that can be created so don't wait too long!